 Spontaneous Coronary Artery Dissection Risks

-SCAD occurs when a tear forms in one of the coronary arteries, which supply blood to the heart.
+Spontaneous Coronary Artery Dissection (SCAD) occurs when a tear forms in one of the coronary arteries, which supply blood to the heart.
 This tear can cause blood to flow between the layers of the artery wall, leading to a blockage and impeding blood flow to the heart muscle.
-The resulting reduction in blood supply can precipitate a heart attack.
+The resulting reduction in blood supply can precipitate a heart attack, heart failure, and even sudden death if not diagnosed and treated promptly.

-Symptoms of Spontaneous Coronary Artery Dissection
+What Are the Symptoms of Spontaneous Coronary Artery Dissection?

 Recognizing the symptoms of SCAD is vital for timely diagnosis and treatment.
 Common symptoms include: